4n0nymou3/cf-vless-config-builder/README_EN.md

 ## How to Use

-### Step 1 — Create a Worker on Cloudflare
+### Step 1 — Create a Worker or Pages Project on Cloudflare

 1. Go to [dash.cloudflare.com](https://dash.cloudflare.com) and sign in to your account.

-2. From the menu, select Workers and Pages, click Create Application, choose Create Worker, enter a name of your choice, and deploy it.
+2. **For a Worker:** from the menu, select Workers and Pages, click Create Application, choose Create Worker, enter a name of your choice, and deploy it.

+**For Pages:** on the same "Ship something new" screen, scroll down and click "Looking to deploy Pages?
+Get started", then choose "Drag and drop your files".
+Instead of Edit Code, you'll drop the dedicated Pages ZIP file (downloaded from the tool in the next step) directly onto that page and click Deploy site.

 ### Step 2 — Configure the Token and Upload the Code

 1. In the tool, generate a new Token, or enter your own custom UUID directly into the field.
 To use the Trojan protocol, generate a Password the same way, or enter your own custom value.

+2. In the code section, select the **Worker** or **Pages** tab depending on which one you set up in Step 1.
-2. Copy the Worker code — which has already been automatically updated with your Token and Password — using the copy code button, or download the `worker.js` file with the download `.js` button.

-3. In the Cloudflare dashboard, click Edit Code, delete the default code, paste the copied code, and deploy.
+3. **For a Worker:** copy the Worker code — which has already been automatically updated with your Token and Password — using the copy code button, or download the `worker.js` file with the download `.js` button; in the Cloudflare dashboard, click Edit Code, delete the default code, paste the copied code, and deploy.

+**For Pages:** click the "↓ Download ZIP" button to get a file containing `_worker.js` (with your Token and Password already embedded), then drop that same ZIP file onto the "Drag and drop your files" screen and click Deploy site.
+Note that the file inside the ZIP must be named exactly `_worker.js` at the root of the archive for Cloudflare Pages to run it as a full Worker, rather than serving it as a plain static JavaScript file.

-4. Copy the address Cloudflare shows after deploying (something like `myworker.username.workers.dev`).
+4. Copy the address Cloudflare shows after deploying (something like `myworker.username.workers.dev` for a Worker, or `myproject.pages.dev` for Pages).

-At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Observatory Settings, Chain Proxy, and the JSON config name).
+At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker/Pages address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Observatory Settings, Chain Proxy, and the JSON config name).
 Use the "📥 Import Settings" button to load that same file back into the page so all settings are restored automatically.
 This button only accepts files exported from this same tool.

 ### Step 3 — Build the Config

-1. Enter the Worker address in the corresponding field.
+1. Enter the Worker or Pages address in the corresponding field.

 2. Select the desired protocol(s) — VLESS, Trojan, or both.